 But only in the late 19th century had the mature and developed capitalist powers virtually colonized the entire planet.
 The projection of U.S. power outside of the North American mainland signified a rush not to be left behind in this global division of markets.

-V.I.
-Lenin (leader of the Russian socialist revolution) noted this trend in the very first sentence of his classic 1916 work “Imperialism the Highest Stage of Capitalism.”
-“During the last 15 to 20 years, especially since the Spanish-American War (1898) and the Anglo-Boer War (1899-1902), the economic and also the political literature of the two hemispheres has more and more adopted the term ‘imperialism’ to describe the present era.”
+Vladimir Ilyich Lenin (the renown leader of the 1917 Russian socialist revolution) noted this trend in the very first sentence of his classic 1916 work “Imperialism the Highest Stage of Capitalism.”“During the last 15 to 20 years, especially since the Spanish-American War (1898) and the Anglo-Boer War (1899-1902), the economic and also the political literature of the two hemispheres has more and more adopted the term ‘imperialism’ to describe the present era.”

 Until the Spanish-American War, capitalism in the United States was focused on expansion within North America.
-The expansion came from the push west and the seizure of the land of the Native American population and the theft of nearly half of Mexico’s territory in the 1846-1848 U.S.-Mexican War.
+The expansion came from the push westward which came with seizure of Indigenous/First Nation people’s lands and the theft of nearly half of Mexico’s territory in the 1846-1848 U.S.-Mexican War.

-Following the end of chattel slavery and the conclusion of the U.S. Civil War in 1865, industrial capitalism was able to grow rapidly.
-Facilitating trade and the transfer of raw materials, railroad track was laid throughout the entire stretch of the U.S. territory.
+Following the end of African chattel slavery and the conclusion of the U.S. Civil War in 1865, industrial capitalism was able to grow rapidly.
+Facilitating trade and the transfer of raw materials by laying railroad tracks throughout the entire stretch of the U.S. territory.
 Mining of raw materials increased.
 Factories, ports, bridges and dams were constructed at a greater pace.

-Beneath this supposed progress in U.S. society, there was a tremendous cost in human suffering.
-The consolidation and expansion of capitalism in the country could be measured by the genocide of the indigenous people—Native Americans.
-By the late 1890s, Native people were virtually annihilated within the territories of the continental United States with the close of the so-called “Indian Wars.”
+Beneath this supposed “progress” in U.S. society, there was a tremendous cost in human suffering.
+The consolidation and expansion of capitalism in the country could be measured by the many horrific acts of genocide on Indigenous/First Nation people.
+What began at Plymouth Rock proceeded to become a tradition and custom of white supremacy.
+Outright murder and rape became a requirement for U.S. capitalism’s further development.
+By the late 1890’s, Indigenous people were virtually annihilated within continental United States, as the so-called “Indian Wars” came to a close.